aj47/techfren-website/public/blog-content/future-of-saas.md

 A viral tweet, a tech celebrity's stark warning, and a mountain of venture capital all point to the biggest debate in tech right now: **Is software as we know it completely doomed?**

-Let's start with the poster child of the current AI boom: **Cursor**.
-It's arguably the most valuable AI coding software in the world, boasting a staggering **$9.9 billion valuation** after a recent $900 million Series C funding round.
+Let's start with the poster child for AI coding software: **Cursor**.
+It's the most valuable AI coding software in the world, boasting a staggering **$9.9 billion valuation** after a recent $900 million Series C funding round.
 To top it off, they're reportedly pulling in **$500 million in Annual Recurring Revenue (ARR)**.

 By all traditional metrics, this is a titan in the making.
 Yet, a growing and influential chorus of voices is arguing that its future value, along with the entire SaaS industry, is headed straight to zero.